robotpy/robotpy-build/docs/macos.md

 `@`.
 For example, `"@/Users/FakeUser/Desktop/libfake.dylib@"` resolves as is to `"/Users/FakeUser/Desktop/libfake.dylib/"`.

 Note: Do not treat a relative path as an absolute path.
-In most cases, this will fail.
+In most cases, it will fail.

 Automatic Library Detection